Russia–Syria relations: 1944–1958

-The response of the Soviet Union to the Suez Crisis (late October 1956) - threatening to use 'destructive weapons' against Britain and France - increased Soviet prestige in the Middle East.
-The Syrian President, then in USSR, requested the Soviet government to intervene and send its pilots to increase the morale of the Arabs.
-Syrian Foreign Minister, in a talk with Soviet Foreign Minister, even requested Soviet Union to deploy two squadron of planes along with their pilots after the Suez Crisis.
+The response of the Soviet Union to the Suez Crisis (late October 1956) – threatening to use 'destructive weapons' against Britain and France – increased Soviet prestige in the Middle East.
+The Syrian President, then in the USSR, requested the Soviet government to intervene and send its pilots to increase the morale of the Arabs.
+Syrian Foreign Minister, in a talk with Soviet Foreign Minister, even requested the Soviet Union to deploy two squadron of planes along with their pilots after the Suez Crisis.

 Soviet aid to Syria accelerated and included military and economic agreements.
 Between 1955 and 1958, Syria received about $294 million from the Soviet Union for military and economic assistance.
 Simultaneously, the Ba'ath Party in Syria increased its power and influence, culminating in the 1963 military coup which established a one-party Ba'athist state in Syria.
 The far-left neo-Ba'athist factions that dominated the Syrian Ba'ath pursued close alliance with Soviet Union.
 Following the Sixth National Congress in 1963, the party publicly adopted the doctrine of ideological alliance with the Socialist Bloc:"The Arab Socialist Ba'th Party had placed the question of the struggle against imperialism in its international and human framework and considered the socialist camp a positive, active force in the struggle against imperialism... a homeland crushed and exploited by imperialism render the fundamental starting points of the socialist camp more harmonious with the interests of our Arab homeland and more in sympathy with our Arab people."